PILLAR · LLM SYSTEMS

 • Reasoning emerges from RL on verifiable tasks; the base must be strong.

-• Test-time compute is a real, monotone knob — power law.
+• Test-time compute is a real, monotone knob — power law in $\log(\text{tokens})$.

 07

-CASE STUDY · OPEN RECIPE
+CASE STUDY · OPEN CANON

 TL;DR